Climate march keeps up pressure on leaders at U.N. summit

 “World leaders are obviously scared of the truth, yet no matter how hard they try, they cannot escape it,” Thunberg said.
 “They cannot ignore the scientific consensus, and above all they cannot ignore us – the people, including their own children.”

-Thunberg’s mix of school strikes, blunt, impatient talk about government excuses and mass demonstrations have galvanized climate protests since 2018, especially in Europe but to a lesser extent around the world.
+Thunberg’s mix of school strikes, blunt and impatient talk about government excuses, and mass demonstrations have galvanized climate protests since 2018, especially in Europe but to a lesser extent around the world.

 The climate protest movement, and worsening droughts, storms and other disasters that brought home to many the accelerating damage of global warming, has kept pressure on governments for stronger and faster action to reduce fossil fuel emissions.